Ginnay/CBLRR/README.md

 clc;

 %% input:
-load('Examples\in_X.mat') %Loading data, each column denotes a gene and each row denotes a cell. load('Examples\true_labs.mat') %Loading labels.
+load('Input\in_X.mat') %Loading data, each column denotes a gene and each row denotes a cell. load('Input\true_labs.mat') %Loading labels.

 %% set tuning parameters:
 alpha=1; % set as 1 by default.